What is Starter Tea in Kombucha Making?

 “Kombucha Starter Tea” is raw, healthy, aged kombucha that contains the living bacteria and yeast needed to brew kombucha.
 This liquid kombucha culture is usually taken from a previous batch of kombucha and is then used to kick start a new batch of kombucha, hence the name starter tea.
 Starter tea is a phrase that differentiates matured kombucha from freshly inculcated, particularly referencing the matured kombucha that is used as the inoculum for a new batch of kombucha.

 Where do you get it?
 If you’ve gotten a culture from a friend who brews, odds are they passed it along with about a cup or so of liquid–this is your starter tea.
 Don’t know anyone that brews?
-You can order our Fermentaholics kombucha culture, which will come with 12 ounces of mature starter tea, ready to use.
+You can order our kombucha scoby, which will come with a scoby pellicle and 12 ounces of mature kombucha starter tea, ready to use.
 For each and every batch after that, reserve 12 ounces (if brewing 1 gallon) of kombucha from the previous batch to use as your starter for the next.

 Matured kombucha, or starter tea, has had time to develop beneficial acids and many generations of microbes.
-It contains barely any sugar and measures in at a low pH, between 2.5-3.5 depending on its age.
+It contains low sugar and measures in at a low pH, between 2.5-3.5, depending on its age.

 Starter tea plays two vital roles in the kombucha brewing process.
-Over the years, the pellicle that forms on the surface of the brew has been referred to as the SCOBY (symbiotic colony of bacteria and yeast).
-It’s true that deeply embedded in every fiber of that pellicle is all the yeast and bacteria that created the cellulose pancake, however, you don’t need the pellicle to begin brewing kombucha, just the starter tea will do as it contains all the necessary microbes to get the job done.
-I think we all get a little emotionally attached to the cute little pellicles, though, as it gives us a visual means of communication to our millions of little friends.
+Over the years, the pellicle that forms on the surface of the brew have been referred to as the SCOBY (symbiotic colony of bacteria and yeast).
+It’s true that deeply embedded in every fiber of that pellicle is all the yeast and bacteria that created the cellulose pancake; however, you don’t technically need the pellicle to begin brewing kombucha.
+The pellicle does contain a high dose of bacteria and yeast; the starter tea alone, when the proper amounts are used, will also contain all the necessary microbes to get the job done.
+I think we all get a little emotionally attached to the little pellicles, though, as it gives us a visual means of communication with our millions of little friends.
 Need a little more clarification on the pellicle?
 See our post here on what is a SCOBY for some more detail.

 So, one crucial role that starter tea plays is inoculation!
 It introduces the yeast and bacteria into a fresh batch of sweet tea to begin the fermentation.
 You really could refer to the starter tea as a SCOBY and be 100% correct.